facebook/zstd/programs/zstd.1.md

   - When compressing a single file, `zstd` displays progress notifications and result summary by default.
     Use `-q` to turn them off.
+  - `zstd` does not accept input from console, but it properly accepts `stdin` when it's not the console.
+  - `zstd` displays a short help page when command line is an error.
+    Use `-q` to turn it off.

 `zstd` compresses or decompresses each _file_ according to the selected operation mode.
 If no _files_ are given or _file_ is `-`, `zstd` reads from standard input and writes the processed data to standard output.
-`zstd` will refuse to (display an error and skip the _file_) to write compressed data to standard output if it is a terminal.
+`zstd` will refuse to write compressed data to standard output if it is a terminal : it will display an error message and skip the _file_.
 Similarly, `zstd` will refuse to read compressed data from standard input if it is a terminal.

 Unless `--stdout` or `-o` is specified, _files_ are written to a new file whose name is derived from the source _file_ name: